OSGConnect/tutorial-AutoDockVina/README.md

 Next we see the execution script `vina_run.sh`.
 The execution script and its commands are executed on a worker node out in the Open Science Pool.

-**Change needed:** If your download tar.gz file has a different name, change it in the script below, in the `tar` command.
+**Change needed:** If your vina program file has a different name, change it in the script below:

 	#!/bin/bash

 	# Run vina
-	vina --config receptor_config.txt \
+	./vina --config receptor_config.txt \
-		 --ligand ligand.pdbqt --out results/receptor-ligand.pdbqt
+		 --ligand ligand.pdbqt --out receptor-ligand.pdbqt

 ## Submit the Docking Job